Most drivers have heard the usual myths and rumours on roadside speed traps. So what are the true facts about speed cameras in the United Kingdom?

 Note: 'Brake' is a road safety charity in the United Kingdom.
 They are working to stop road death tragedies and injuries.
 Much of the factual information on speed cameras comes from their annual reports.

-This information comes from research into Freedom of Information requests.
+This information comes from research discovered in Freedom of Information requests.
 The outcome reveals that some speed cameras are not switched on - thus not operational.

 All road safety organisations support the use of traffic calming measures.
 Even though some speed cameras are switched off, they hope for a time when all cameras get turned on.